-The FHA loan process is where the rubber hits the road.
-These are the actual steps taken to purchase or refinance a home.
+The FHA loan process is where the rubber hits the road for taking out a loan.
+What follows are the actual steps borrowers take to purchase or refinance a home.

 In fact, some real estate agents will insist that you are pre-approved before they will assist you with viewing properties.
 Of course you can start working with an agent and looking at houses without a pre-approval, but getting one will save time and demonstrate that you are a serious buyer.

 Being pre-approved not only improves the relationship with your realtor (they will work harder knowing you are likely to get financing) but it helps negotiate with the seller.
 Being nimble is particularly helpful in fast-moving markets.
 When there is more than one interested buyer in a particular home, being prepared ahead of time means you can make your move.
 If sellers receive multiple offers, they are more likely to work with a potential buyer who is prepared.